HackEAC/tanzania-locations-db/README.md

-This data was obtained from [TCRA POSTCODE LIST](https://www.tcra.go.tz/index.php/publication-and-statistics/postcode-list) I'm by no means fully responsible for it's accuracy.
+This data was obtained from [TCRA POSTCODE LIST](https://www.tcra.go.tz/index.php/publication-and-statistics/postcode-list) we are by no means fully responsible for it's accuracy.

 ### Credits